GabriStucchi/Spicer/README.md

 * Open the spicer menu by clicking on the window on the bottom
 * Insert the tonality on the dedicated drop down menu
 * Change the piano sound on the dedicated drop down menu
+* Change the bpm by dragging the slider
 * Spice up or down each instrument by clicking on their spice buttons: level 0 is for muting the instrument (except for piano) & level 2 is the maximum spiciness
 * Press 'R' to start recording, press it again to discard the record
 * Press 'P' to pause the execution, press it again to resume